AGEN INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Agenus Inc. Investors With Substantial Losses Have Opportunity To Lead Class Act...

-Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Agenus Inc. ("Agenus" or "the Company") (NASDAQ: AGEN ) and certain of its officers.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Sept.
+15, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Agenus Inc. (“Agenus” or“the Company”) (NASDAQ: AGEN) and certain of its officers.

 Class Definition